 In contrast, if the Maestro User Interface does not create personal profiles, then it is necessary to make the match between the recipient IDs and the actual recipients behind them with a tool outside of LISTSERV Maestro, because the Maestro User Interface does not contain the information to do so itself.
 To help make this match, the Maestro User Interface will output a table with the recipient IDs in question when the Details Report is run.
-The result is one row per recipient, with the recipient's ID as the value in the row, as shown in Figure 66.
+The result is one row per recipient, with the recipient's ID as the value in the row.